Brockville: Transportation

+Brockville Transit is the city-operated public transit system that covers the urban area and provides three regular scheduled bus routes and paratransit services from Monday to Saturday.

 Education

 Brockville has a community college, four high schools, and several elementary schools.

 Community colleges

 St. Lawrence College (Brockville Campus) has an enrolment of around 800.
-St. Lawrence College was recently ranked number one in Ontario for graduate employment rate.
+St. Lawrence College was recently ranked number one in Ontario regarding graduate employment rate.

 High schools

 Académie catholique Ange-Gabriel is a French Catholic school (Grades JK-12) and has an enrolment of approximately 282 students.

-Brockville Collegiate Institute has an enrolment of approximately 560 and has strong academic, theatre, and sports programs.
-St. Mary Catholic High School is the English Catholic school and has around 600 students.
+Brockville Collegiate Institute has an enrolment of approximately 560 and boasts strong academic, theatre, and sports programs.

+St. Mary Catholic High School is an English Catholic school with around 600 students.
+It boasts many different athletic programs and a prominent theatre program.

-The Fulford Academy is a private boarding school for international students grades 7–10.
+The Fulford Academy is a private boarding school for grades 7–10 international students.

-Thousand Islands Secondary School has an enrolment of approximately 1000 and is both a university and college preparatory school with strong technology facilities.
-It is also known for its athletics programs including: track and field, women's basketball, men's soccer, and cross country running.
+Thousand Islands Secondary School has an enrollment of approximately 1000 students and is both a university and college preparatory school with solid technology facilities.
+It is also known for its athletics programs, including track and field, women's basketball, men's soccer, and cross-country running.